syncfusion-content/fileformat-docs/FileFormat/DocIO/Supported and Unsupported Features.md

 ---
 # Supported and Unsupported Features

-This section describes the support and unsupported elements in DocIO.
+This section describes the support and unsupported elements in the DocIO.

 ## Word document features